The Methodology

 Story & Script

-the written foundation
+The written foundation

 Plot Pacing Character Dev Interplay Dialogue